JamesCalle/jamescalle.github.io/JustFixnyc.md

 <li>Removing as much text input from user as possible</li>
 </ul>
 <p>
-The team immediately saw the potential of the service in its current state and knew this would help the primary target demographic(low-income, underrepresented New Yorkers).
-We had no idea what being a user on that side would feel like so the first thing we did to help us fit the mentality and learn about the bureaucratic process of resolving housing issues is visited a housing court and talked to people.
-The research begins.
+Initially, we were all confused and had no idea what being a user on that side would feel like so the first thing we did was visit a housing court.
+We needed to fit the mentality and learn about the bureaucratic process that tenants have to deal with when resolving their housing issues.
+So the research begins.
 <p>
 <img src="/assets/img/pageimages/jfnhc.jpg" alt="New York City Housing Court">
 <p>
-We decided to visit the New York City Housing Court for a day and experience first-hand what process a person with housing issues would go through and sat through several cases to see how issues in housing court were handled.
-One room had over 25 people waiting on line and not a single person was on the other line.
-We talked to a few people on the line waiting and learned they were unrepresented tenants handling their own housing court issues.
-The majority of people handle their housing court issues on their own, alone.
+During our visit to the housing court we interacted with just about everything and everyone we can; computers, tenants, employees, and the court room.
+There were computers running a software designed to help people walkthrough the bureaucratic process but we saw no one interacting with it.
+We made an attempt to find information pertaining to a walkthrough of the bureaucratic process or accessing a FAQ section, but couldn't.
+We assesed that the service was extremely outdated, filled with law jargon, and required an extreme amount of specific information in order to get any actual help.
 <p>
-We noticed the computers in that same room but no one was using them, so we tried them out.
-The software these computers were running are designed to help people walk through the entire bureaucratic process in a fast and simple manner, but it was only a gesture.
-The service was extremely outdated, filled with law jargon, and required an extreme amount of specific information in order to get any actual help.
-By the time we finished attempting to utilize the "available" help, we gave up.
+We talked to a few people on line waiting to be attended and learned they were tenants handling their own housing court issues.
+The line right next to it was for tenants being represented by a housing court lawyer and of course, that line was empty.
+The majority of people handle their housing court issues on their own, alone.
 <p>
-While we were sitting through housing court cases, we noticed how unorganized and quick everything seemed.
+While we were sitting through several housing court cases, we noticed how unorganized and quick everything was going.
 Cases were in motion at once, defendants approached the bench and left within 5 minutes or so, but the most unexpected thing we saw was a woman presenting photos to the judge straight from her iPad.
 Everyone there just wants to get things done quick and go home.
 <p>
 After reviewing our notes taken from the helpful visit to the housing court, going through all the resources our client provided for us(second hand documents about NYC's bureaucratic housing court process) and scouring the internet for even more information, we sent out a screener survey to recruit people to interview.
 Based on the scheduled interviews we prepared and the scheduled interviews JustFix.nyc has prepared for us, we learned;